franciscop/server/docs/tutorials/todo/README.md

 ## Code organization

-Since this is a fairly small project we will have all our server files within the root folder.
-Since this is a back-end project we won't go into detail for the front-end.
+Since this is a fairly small project focused on the back-end we will have all our server files within the root folder and won't go into detail for the front-end.
 The project will have these files:

 - **public/**: the folder for public assets.
 - **views/**: the folder for the only view.